 You can increase your redemption value by using transfer partners, but you’ll need patience and a bit of knowledge about how frequent flyer programs and card partners work.
 Redeeming points through a card partner is best for owners who travel for pleasure and are flexible about where and when they travel.

 This redemption option isn’t, however, for business owners who value simplicity.
-In the example above, you can’t transfer Membership Rewards points directly to United because it isn’t an American Express partner.
-But United and Air Canada both belong to one of the three major airline alliances, Star Alliance, which allows 1:1 point transfers between carrier partners.
+In the example above, you can’t transfer Membership Rewards points directly to United Airlines because it isn’t an American Express partner.
+But United Airlines and Air Canada both belong to one of the three major airline alliances, Star Alliance, which allows 1:1 point transfers between carrier partners.

 How Fixed-Rate Credit Card Rewards Programs Work